-Labor Market Information Center, Job Service North Dakota, June 2015, 120 pp.
+Labor Market Information Center, Job Service North Dakota, June 2022, 120 pp.

-This publication examines broad population trends, labor force statistics, occupational group changes, and industry changes for either 10-year or 20-year (or both) time periods.
+This report examines broad population trends, labor force statistics, occupational group changes, and industry changes for either 10-year or 20-year (or both) time periods.
 In addition to general measures of North Dakota's economy, this publication presents individual industry breakouts to examine figures for employment, wages, establishments, and demographic changes in slightly more detail.
 Similar information is presented in breakouts by region to provide a useful perspective of statewide trends and their roots in various parts of the state. more info >

-Institute for Research on Poverty, University of Wisconsin-Madison, March 2014, 6 pp.
+Institute for Research on Poverty, University of Wisconsin-Madison, November 2021, 6 pp.

 Examines how the lack of a stable and predictable work schedule can lead to income volatility and contribute to a host of other challenges for low-income individuals and households. more info >